 The central moral issue is that those who are hurt the most by the climate crisis have done the least to cause it and have the least material resources to respond.
 The psychological and emotional dimensions of climate anxiety, grief and trauma are also on the rise across a wide spectrum of people.
 Religious communities have long been invaluable leaders in the areas of disaster relief, refugee resettlement and spiritual care.
 Many are already stepping up as leaders facing the climate crisis.
 Others have expressed a desire for guidance and support.

 The training will address three key areas: practical action, pastoral care and spiritual support, and ethical communication.

 Join us as we strengthen our resolve, not only to endure this unprecedented crisis but also to change the systems that are causing it.

 We gratefully acknowledge the support and collaboration of New York Disaster Interfaith Services.

 Applicants should have a strong connection to a community based in or near New York City that is grounded in a faith, religious, spiritual and/or ethical tradition, and preferably hold a leadership role in their community.
 Attendance will be limited in order to create an intimate environment that allows for more candid and meaningful discussion.

 Applications are now being accepted for Resilience and Resolve.
-The deadline to apply is Friday, April 28, 2023.
+The deadline to apply has been extended to Monday, May 15, 2023.
 Application decisions will be communicated on a rolling basis.